tomwhartung/jmws_accoutrements/submissions/birdy/2018_05_30/README.md

 - Tywin Lannister and Tony Soprano
 - George Washington and Fidel Castro
 - Eleanor and Franklin Roosevelt
-- Mark Twain and Yoda (Could Mark Twain be a Jedi Knight?)
+- Mark Twain and Yoda (subtitle: Could Mark Twain be a Jedi Knight?)
+- Thomas Jefferson and Alexander Hamilton
+- Citizen Kane and Donald Trump
 - Phillip Marlowe and Mike Hammer
-- Citizen Kane and Donald Trump